sdsna/sdgs-in-the-city/site/goals/decent-work-and-economic-growth.md

 number: 8
 tagline: >-
-  Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all
+  Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 excerpt: >-
   At least 75 million young people around the world, aged 15-24, are unemployed, out of school, and looking at a bleak future.
 This Goal, while calling for